vempr/vempr/README.md

-# Moin! 👋 I'm Alex, an aspiring software engineer.
+# Hi, I'm Alex, an aspiring software engineer.

-I love programming in my free time and want to turn this into my profession one day.
-I started my coding journey in early 2024, using project-based learning to learn technologies fast and knowing what to use in future projects.
+I began my programming journey in early 2024.
+Through project-based learning, I've been able to quickly grasp different technologies and apply them effectively in future projects.
+My goal is to turn this passion into a professional career.

 📧 **Contact Me:** alexnguyena6@gmail.com
+🛠️ **Currently Building:** [thinking-world](https://github.com/vempr/thinking-world), a calendar web app designed for calculating work income.

 ## Languages and Tools